SwatiBhedurkar/CODESOFT-Project/README.md

 # CODESOFT-Project
-my first project I build create a Calculater
+It is my first project I build a Calculater.